revou-fundamental-course/8-jan-24-k31p/README.md

 # Kalkulator Matematik Persegi

-A calculator to calculate area or circumference
+A calculator to calculate area or perimeter

 ## Why this project exist?